ShrimpingIt/website_text/src/content/project/blink/debug.md

         - it runs the program
 	- **...no new program**, it
 		- runs the previously stored program

+Understanding this can help identify what kind of error a learner has made.
+E.g. if the chip visibly restarts on Upload, (blinks a bit, before going out) then it's powered, and the reset circuit is working, but perhaps the TX and RX are switched, meaning the program isn't sent or acknowledged.

 ##### Types of failure